Tanzu-Solutions-Engineering/tanzu-platform-container-tasks/README.md

 kubectl edit containerappbuildplans simple.tanzu.vmware.com
 ```

 2. add the below yaml with the correct replacements in the existing runtime or a new runtime.
 If using a task from this repo, the task specific docs should have the details on the image path that should be used.
+This will go into the `spec.runtimes[0].steps` section of the speciifc runtime.

 ```yaml
 - name: <name-of-task>